WittleWolfie/WW-Blueprint-Core/BlueprintCore/index.md

 #### Logging

 `LogWrapper` exposes the game's logger for mod usage.
-This results in logging output to the game logs which can be viewed using [Remote Console](https://github.com/OwlcatOpenSource/RemoteConsole/releases).
+This logs output to the game logs which can be viewed using [Remote Console](https://github.com/OwlcatOpenSource/RemoteConsole/releases).

-It exposes verbose logging with more control for debugging and prefixes logs to quickly identify logs output by your mod or BlueprintCore.
+It enables verbose logging for debugging and prefixes logs to filter log output to your mod or BlueprintCore logs.

 For example, this code
 ```C#
 LogWrapper logger = LogWrapper.Get("MyMod");
 logger.Info("Logger initialized.");
 ```
-would log:
+logs:
 ```
 BlueprintCore.MyMod: Logger initialized.
 ```

 #### Type Builders

-Classes for constructing simple types like `ContexValues` for creating `ContextValue` types or `ContextRankConfigs` for creating `ContextRankConfig` components.
+Classes for constructing simple types like `ContextValues` for creating `ContextValue` types or `ContextRankConfigs` for creating `ContextRankConfig` components.

 ```C#
 FeatureConfigurator.New(FeatureName, FeatureGuid)